softservedata/devopsweb/ZabbixPractical2/step7/text.md

 ![Picture 706](./selectHostGroup.png)

-* Check the box next to "Linux servers" and "Zabbix servers" and then click "Select" button
+* Check the box next to "Linux servers" and "Zabbix servers" and then click "Select" button.

 ![Picture 707](./serversLinuxZabbix.png)